Iconic French New Wave director Jean-Luc Godard dead at 91

 Back in Europe, he took a job in Switzerland as a construction worker on a dam project.
 He used the pay to finance his first complete film, the 1954 “Operation Concrete,” a 20-minute documentary about the building of the dam.

-Returning to Paris, Godard worked as spokesman for an artists’ agency and made his first feature in 1957 — “All Boys Are Called Patrick,” released in 1959 — and continued to hone his writing.
+Returning to Paris, Godard worked as spokesman for an artists’ agency and continued to hone his writing.

 He also began work on “Breathless,” based on a story by Truffaut.